SCIInstitute/ShapeWorks/docs/use-cases/ellipsoid-cutting-planes.md

 ## What and Where is the Use Case?

-The ellipsoid dataset comprises of axis-aligned ellipsoids with varying radii along a single axis.
-This example demonstrates using multiple cutting planes to constrain the distribution of particles.
+This example demonstrates using multiple cutting planes to constrain the distribution of particles on ellipsoids which are already aligned.
 This can be used in modeling scenarios where statistical modeling/analysis is needed for a region-of-interest on the anatomy/object-class at hand without having to affect the input data.

-*Ellipsoids (major radius as one mode of variation) with 2 cutting planes*
+*Ellipsoids with 2 cutting planes*
 <p><video src="https://sci.utah.edu/~shapeworks/doc-resources/mp4s/ellipsoid_cut_trim.mp4" autoplay muted loop controls style="width:100%"></p>